 4. I have an idea that I want to include in my essay, but I can’t find a source to use as a reference.
 Does that mean I can’t include the idea?

 Jacinta: If this idea is central to your essay, I would suggest you keep searching for an appropriate reference.
 There must be something out there which would be relevant!
 Perhaps try refining your keywords to see if something new comes up.

 David: It depends.
 You may have come up with a truly original idea that nobody else has ever considered!
 More likely though, you just need to research a little bit harder.
 This might mean changing your search terms or focusing on particular databases.
 Drop-in to a PLA session or contact the Library staff for help with research methods.

 5. What tools or resources can I use to help me with referencing?

 David: The Library Academic Referencing Tool is the most important and useful tool; an absolute necessity.
-If you want some help with the finer points or more specialised areas the staff at the Learning Hub would love to help you out.
+If you want some help with the finer points or more specialised areas the staff on the Library Support team would love to help you out.

 If you are planning to do a lot of academic writing and have some spare time you might be interested in some specialised referencing software like EndNote or Zotero.
 These programs can be useful for organising large collections of references and allow you to add notes and categories and fun, nerdy stuff like that.
 However, these programs can take a while to set up and understand, and often create their own problems with accuracy and consistency, so I would recommend wrapping your head around it during a break period.